 Preparing to relaunch, Jelly wants to bring “humanity” back to search

-In SXSW conversation Jelly founder Biz Stone discussed #NextSearch with Danny Sullivan and teased his reinvigorated social answers engine.
+In SXSW conversation Jelly founder Biz Stone discussed #NextSearch with Danny Sullivan and teased the relaunch of his social answers engine.

 There has always been a sense that a human could provide a more accurate or more nuanced answer than an index-based search engine.
 But none of the efforts to build a human-powered alternative have thus far succeeded.